 OPE is the leading source for financing public infrastructure in household waste management.
 During the period 2007-2013, investment projects are supported in 20 Regional Waste Management Associations (RWMA), including: landfill cells with a total capacity of over 6 mln tons; installations for pre-treatment of mixed domestic waste with a total capacity of over 350 000 tons/year; green waste composting installations with a total capacity of over 200,000 tons/year; anaerobic digestion installations with a total capacity of 20 000 tonnes/year and others.
-During the programming period 2014-2020, projects for household waste management of 24 RWMA are financed, including: 19 installations for pre-treatment; 43 green and biodegradable waste composting installations and 3 anaerobic digestion installations, as well as 1 RDF recovery installation with energy production and recultivation of 54 old landfills.
-The implementation of these projects will contribute to reducing the amount of waste going to landfills of over half a million tones - about 28% over the amount of landfilled household waste in 2012.
+During the programming period 2014-2020, projects for household waste management of 24 RWMA are financed, including: 16 installations for pre-treatment; 38 green and biodegradable waste composting installations and 3 anaerobic digestion installations and recultivation of 87 old landfills.